 Costa Rica is indeed one of the most beautiful countries to live in.
 The cost of living is substantially cheaper and there is no lack on beautiful sceneries and stunning ladies as well.
 Maybe you are considering buying a property and getting a Tica girlfriend as well.
 But don’t get caught with your pants down.
+There are also opportunists and scammers that would bleed you dry of your money if you give them an opening.

 Make no mistake there is some violent crime in Costa Rica, but what are very prominent are malevolent groups operating within the country that operate various scams such as land scams.
 How does it work?
 The conman or group of conmen would offer to sell you a piece of property which they say is being targeted for development.
 Of course these people would say that if you buy it now, your investment would give you large gains in the long run once developers start buying the properties.